-Above and right: The Sydney and Melbourne buildings are City Centre's key landmark buildings, framing the gateway to Northbourne Avenue and City Hill.
-Constructed between 1926 and 1946, the buildings were designed as the City Centre's premier 'retail trader's
+Above and right: The Sydney and Melbourne buildings are City Centre's key landmark buildings, framing the gateway to Northbourne Avenue and the City Hill park.
+Constructed between 1926 and 1946, the buildings were designed as the City Centre's premier 'retail trader's block'.